uwescience/osc-md-git-tutorial/01 markdown.md

 # 1. Markdown

+In this chapter, we'll learn how to use a graphical text editor that specializes in Markdown documents.

 ## Opening the editor

 Although we can write markdown in almost any text editor, today we will be using [Ghostwriter](https://ghostwriter.kde.org/).
 We choose this editor because it gives us practice seeing Markdown source and rendered output side-by-side, as well as providing us with some useful cheat sheets.